aws/aws-cdk/README.md

 Modules in the AWS Construct Library are designated Experimental while we build them; experimental modules may have breaking API changes in any relase.
-After a module is designated stable, it adheres to [semantic versioning](https://semver.org/), and only major releases can have breaking changes.
+After a module is designated Stable, it adheres to [semantic versioning](https://semver.org/), and only major releases can have breaking changes.
 For more information, see [Versioning](https://docs.aws.amazon.com/cdk/latest/guide/reference.html#versioning) in the CDK Developer Guide.